So you noticed that a colleague at work had been acting rather oddly the past week.

 Talking to the affected colleague could be tricky

 Now you might be thinking about talking to your colleague yourself, especially if you’re friends.
 However, this option could get real tricky real fast.
 Drug abusers in general tend to get very defensive about their drug habit.
 They are likely to become enraged at the thought of you telling them about your suspicions.
-So unless you’re pretty close to the suspected drug abuser, we don’t recommend taking this route.
+So unless you’re a trained professional, we don’t recommend taking this route.

 If, in any case, you’re close to the colleague in question and you’d like to give it a try anyway, we recommend consulting a drug counsellor on how best to talk to a drug abuser about his drug problem.
 Preferably, talk to your colleague outside of working hours and away from the workplace.
 It’s absolutely important that you remain calm and non-judgemental when talking to the person.
-Explain how his apparent drug use is affecting you and everyone else at work, and it would help if you give concrete, undeniable examples.
+Explain how his apparent drug use is affecting you and everyone else at work.
+It can help if you give concrete, undeniable examples.